tytydraco/yessleep/out/The_Desmond_Program_A_Love_Story_of_Death_and_Building_Worlds.md

 On one occasion, during the initial six days as we build out a new world, Theresa and I talk about the future.
 Our future.
 Things change.
 We make promises to one another.
 We live out one more life together, knowing it will probably be the last one as part of the *Desmond* program.

 We meet Andrew for dinner one night.
-At a restaurant I chose.
+At a restaurant I choose.
 It's not in an amazing part of the city, but the reviews are great.
 Theresa and I explain that it's time to find new folks for the program.

 Andrew understands but wishes we were more open to continue ideating new realities.
 At least until he can find replacements.
 We laugh and explain that we want to focus on living a real life together.